The Natural Disasters: Face turn and feud with Money Inc. (1992)

-Split and aftermath (1993, 2001)
+Split and aftermath (1993–2001)

 In 1993, Earthquake and Typhoon began showing signs of dissention, most noticeably at the 1993 Royal Rumble.
 Typhoon was already in the ring when Earthquake entered as #23 and he immediately went after his tag team partner, focusing only on him until Typhoon was eliminated.
 The Disasters’ feud never came to fruition as Earthquake left the WWF very early in 1993.

 Typhoon briefly stayed with the WWF after Earthquake left.
 In mid-1993, he signed with WCW and made an infamous debut as The Shockmaster.
 Typhoon briefly returned to the WWF midcard in 1994.

 Earthquake traveled to Japan in 1993 and returned in 1994 for a short “Sumo Vs Sumo” feud with Yokozuna.
 For the few months Earthquake was in the WWF, no mention of the tag team was made.
 He then went to WCW, where he wrestled as Avalanche at first and later became The Shark and finally wrestled under his real name before leaving.
 Earthquake briefly returned to the WWF in 1998 as the masked mute Golga, as a member of The Oddities.

 In 2001, the WWF hosted a quasireunion of the Natural Disasters as they were both involved in the Gimmick Battle Royal of WrestleMania X-Seven, but Fred Ottman wrestled as Tugboat instead of Typhoon.
 Commentator Bobby Heenan alluded to their previous alliance.
 Earthquake wound up eliminating Tugboat.
-That December, he failed a tryout dark match at a SmackDown! taping.
+That December, he defeated a jobber in a tryout dark match at a SmackDown! taping.

 Earthquake died from metastatic bladder cancer in 2006.

+Hall of Fame (2025)

+On the March 24, 2025 episode of Raw, The Natural Disasters was announced by WWE as the first tag team inductee and the fourth inductee overall of the WWE Hall of Fame Class of 2025.

+Video Game appearances

-The Natural Disasters appear in WWE 2K16, WWE 2K17 and WWE 2K18.
+The Natural Disasters appeared in WWE 2K16, WWE 2K17 and WWE 2K18.